-I decided that while I tackled this learning excercise I would document what I learned in the form of tutorials and post them on my website.
-I figured other people my be trying to do things with SpiderMonkey and they may benefit from whatever experiences I can pass on.
-The tutorials did get some traffic from google and I did get a few comments regarding them so I suppose at least a few people did find them useful.
+I decided that while I tackled this learning exercise I would document what I learned in the form of tutorials and post them on my website.
+I figured other people may be trying to do things with SpiderMonkey, and they may benefit from whatever experiences I can pass on.
+The tutorials did get some traffic from Google and I did get a few comments regarding them, so I suppose at least a few people did find them useful.

 If anyone is interested in the code, I do still keep a copy of it around on my Subversion server.
 To check out a copy of the code you'll need to have Subversion installed.
 Once installed simply issue the following command in your terminal.

 The code was originally written using Microsoft Visual Studio.
 The necessary project files are included in the repository so if you have a copy of Visual Studio it should be easy to get it up and running.